dStern98/Redbubble_Scraper/ReadMe.md

 1. The Scraper Portion: Uses Selenium to open a browser, navigate to Redbubble, and iterate over the list of search terms.
 For each search term, the author, title, price, and url of the image is gathered.
 The code will continue on to the next page as many times as required until the `MAX_ITEMS_PER_SCRAPE` threshold is reached.
-Most Redbubble advertisement pop-ups are handled by this scraper by refreshing the page and restarting the current page's scrape.
+Redbubble advertisement pop-ups are handled by this scraper by refreshing the page and restarting the current page's scrape.
+A pop-up is detected when a specific `<a/>` is not displayed.
 The scraper process generates a `dict[str, list]` which maps each search term to a list of image metadata.

 2. The Download portion: